January Paris 1985 A top-floor room. A maid's room. Rue D'Uzes. The only window open to winter

-Her skin is cold as the gray dawn of Paris
+Her skin cold as Paris' gray dawn

 Below freezing and I imagined her dead